Snowflake-Labs/terraform-provider-snowflake/docs/resources/function.md

 - `return_behavior` (String) Specifies the behavior of the function when returning results
 - `runtime_version` (Number) runtime version for python.
 - `target_path` (String) the target path for compiled jar file for Java function or the python file for python function.
+- `warehouse` (String) The warehouse in which to create the function.
+Only for Python language.

 ### Read-Only